Healdsburg, California: State and federal

 According to the California Secretary of State, as of February 10, 2019, Healdsburg has 6,913 registered voters.
 Of those, 3,624 (52.4%) are registered Democrats, 1,262 (18.3%) are registered Republicans, and 1,680 (24.3%) have declined to state a political party.

+Education

+The school district is Healdsburg Unified School District.

+Schools include Healdsburg Elementary School, Healdsburg Junior High School, Healdsburg High School, and Marce Becerra Academy.

+Media

+The 1943 film Happy Land, and 1996 film Scream, were filmed in and around Healdsburg.

+Infrastructure

+Emergency services

+Emergency services are provided by the Healdsburg Police Department, and Healdsburg Fire Department.
+Emergency medical services are provided by Bell's Ambulance Service.

 Transportation

-Amtrak Thruway and Sonoma County Transit buses serve the Depot.
-Healdsburg is a proposed future stop on the Sonoma–Marin Area Rail Transit commuter rail line.
+Sonoma County Transit buses serve the Depot.
+Healdsburg is a future stop on the Sonoma–Marin Area Rail Transit commuter rail line.

+The Amtrak Thruway 7 bus provides daily connections to Healdsburg from Martinez to the south, and Arcata to the north.